 The Amazing Benefits of Digestive Enzymes

 Our bodies produce many different types of enzymes as needed for different functions.
 For instance, amylase is released in your saliva to break down carbohydrates.
 Various enzymes break down different substances, and a good enzyme supplement, like our Enzyme formula, contains a variety of enzymes with diverse functions, such as protease, lipase, lactase, and amylase.
-Enzyme is a plant-based, broad-spectrum supplement, formulated to provide powerful digestive support, and reduces bloating and indigestion.
+Digest is a plant-based, broad-spectrum enzyme supplement, formulated to provide powerful digestive support, and reduces bloating and indigestion.
 Digestive enzymes also occur naturally in raw fermented foods, such as sauerkraut and kimchi.

 While cleansing, we recommend you take your enzyme supplements with your shakes and solid meals, three times per day.
 Digestive enzymes are a great aid while healing the digestive process, and can be taken with any meal throughout the day.
 If your digestion is already in great shape, enzyme supplements can be taken as needed.

 Our body’s innate supply of digestive enzymes can dwindle over time due to stress and lifestyle factors.
 Food sensitivities, digestive disorders, and certain illnesses can all take a toll on the body’s supply of digestive enzymes.
 Enzyme supplements can be integral to the process of recovering great digestive functioning, cleansing and healing the body and increasing overall vitality and wellbeing.